 To participate in Miami carnival, you MUST register with a band by purchasing a costume package.
 If you are interested in spectating this year, you can purchase a ticket here.
 Detailed below are the participating Miami Carnival 2021 Bands (listed in alphabetical order).
-Yes, I said 2021!
-The asterisk next to the names annotates confirmed participating bands for 2022.
-Check back regularly for updates:

 - Bajan Fuh Evah

 - D Junction Mas

 - Euphoria Mas